-As you get ready for the new year, it might be a good time to think about ways to add more products to your catalog.
+Growing your business often means adding new products to increase your sales.
 Easier said than done if you’re primarily selling books, I know.
 That’s why I suggest you create a notebook.
 Or two.
 Or three!

 And thanks to templates and easy-to-use design tools, publishing and selling a notebook is simpler than ever before.

-But publishing a full book takes time.
+But publishing a complete book takes time.
 Months if not years.
 You risk losing that reader’s interest and you certainly aren’t making any money from them while you write your next masterpiece.

 That’s where secondary products like merchandise and supplemental works come in.